 5# Improve Digestive System:

-Cobra pose gently help you massage your internal digestive organs which ultimately leads to better digestion and better excretion of body toxins.
+Cobra pose gently helps you massage your internal digestive organs which ultimately leads to better digestion and better excretion of body toxins.

 6# Stimulates Kidney:

 Bhujangasana has proven positive effects on your kidney functioning.
-This pose compress your kidney to remove stagnated blood thus making it function better.
+This pose compresses your kidney to remove stagnated blood thus making it function better.

 7# Helpful in Sciatica: